Marketcircle/AXElements/README.markdown

   + various other API name changes to make AX have a consistent naming scheme
 - add direct accessors to AX::Element (when the exact constant name is known)
+- switch to RedCarpet when YARD supports it
+  + remember to update all documentation for new advantages

 ## Contributing to AXElements